jasp-stats/jaspReliability/inst/help/reliabilityUniDimBayesian.md

   - lower bound: The lower bound of the credible interval.
   - upper bound: The upper bound of the credible interval.
 - R-hat: indicates the factor by how much the between chain variance would be reduced when the sampling would continue infinitely long, should be close to 1 and not larger than 1.1
+- ESS: Indicates the number of independent posterior samples that contain as much information as the complete set of autocorrelated posterior samples

 #### Bayesian Individual Item Reliability Statistics:
 - The first column contains all the variables included in the analysis.